 The Council for Exceptional Children is a membership organization for educators, administrators, professional, and others who are interested becoming more informed about past and current research, resources, publications, trainings, and conferences affecting children with disabilities.

-By far, the ERIC Clearinghouse on Disabilities and Gifted Education is one of the important web sites for searching databases on a myriad of educational and special educational resources and research.
+By far, the ERIC Clearinghouse on Disabilities and Gifted Education is one of the important web sites for searching databases on a myriad of educational issues affecting children with disabilities

 This web site is where families of children with disabilities can learn more about federal laws and agencies, such as the Americans with Disabilities Act, Medicare and Medicaid Agency (formerly HCFA), Social Security Administration, U.S. Department of Education, and many more, that protect the rights of children and adults with disabilities.